 Punchdrunk is the latest in a long line of spiritual forebears seeking to bring story to our mouths and fingertips.
 To call their spaces not 'fourth wall' but 'five senses'.
 To call their invitations not 'theatre' but immersive, participatory, veil-lifted embraces for curious and intrepid souls.
 Recalling Fire is not, and never will be, 'theatre', but it drinks deeply from the wells of groups like these.

 An ecosystem, fellowship and projects working with nature.
 Leading with love, resilience, flexibility and in recognition of the more-than-human world.
 The enquiry 'What is the role of storytelling in the context of systems change?' was the spark that set Recalling Fire.

 The Alchemist refuses to be absent, no matter where or how far this work goes.
 Coelho's 'soul of the world' is an energy we think the modern phrase 'nature connection' seeks so desperately to capture.

 Thich Nhat Hanh

 You'll feel 'Thay', the great spiritual pathfinder, in every moment with our storytellers: interbeing, breath, mindfulness.
-2022 was a sad year for those of us unable to fully embody his teachings.
+2022 was a sad year for those of us who haven't been able to fully embody his teachings...
 As he would have it, there's nothing to be sad about.
 His energy is still moving with us, beyond his physical body.

 Sophie Strand's work is a deep source exploring interconnectivity and human-as-nature.
-Alongside guest speakers on her 2022 course 'Myth and Mycelium', she placed us in extra-human landscapes and called on the myths which have been shaping society since antiquity.
+Her writings and 'Myth and Mycelium' course places us in extra-human landscapes and calls on the roughest edges of myths which have been shaping society since antiquity.